kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 **Process:**

 1. Turn on the printer.
 Pulsing the power button.
-2. Keep the lid closed as much as possible, light contaminates the resin byt curing it.
+2. Keep the lid closed as much as possible, light contaminates the resin by curing it.
 Be quick at open and manipulating anything inside the print chamber.
 2. Remove the tank cover.
 3. Open the vent in the cartridge by pushing the mechanical vent button.
 4. Place the building plate in the holder.